mertziya/Movie-Square/README.md

 * [GoogleSignIn](https://github.com/google/GoogleSignIn-iOS) is used for authenticate the user with the google account.

-* [irebaseFirestore](https://github.com/firebase/firebase-ios-sdk) is used for storing the saved movies and TV Series of each user.
+* [FirebaseFirestore](https://github.com/firebase/firebase-ios-sdk) is used for storing the saved movies and TV Series of each user.

 * [CosmosView](https://github.com/evgenyneu/Cosmos) for showing the rating values visually by using stars.

-_Note_: MVC used for architecture but MVVM would be better, since MVC increased the code complexity of the controllers later on the projcet.
+- Currently on AppStore App Review